Rohan-pokale/Blinkit-Sales-Dashboard/README.md

 ---

-## 🧪 SQL Validation – Clean, Reliable Data [View SQL Report](https://github.com/Rohan-pokale/Blinkit-Sales-Dashboard/blob/main/03_SQL%20Report.md)
+## 🧪 SQL Validation – Clean, Reliable Data.
+[View SQL Report](https://github.com/Rohan-pokale/Blinkit-Sales-Dashboard/blob/main/03_SQL%20Report.md)

 Before building the dashboard, SQL was used to ensure that the data was clean and logically structured.
 Key validation steps included: